 What can I say beyond, wash, add water, cook, and eat?
 Knowing how to make rice properly can be a game-changer for your Allergy Aware Asian Fare.
 Rice is the foundation of many Asian meals and can be made into many versatile meals and ingredients, such as rice flour or rice noodles.
 Learning how to cook rice in a rice cooker or a pot on the stovetop is a highly useful skill to have.

-There are many kinds of rice but for most Asian meals and an easy rice to cook in a pot, I recommend the following:
+There are many kinds of rice but for most Asian meals and an easy rice to cook in a pot, I recommend the following white rice:

 - Long grain rice – It is fluffy, slightly chewy, and the leftovers great for making Chinese fried rice.